 We’ve collaborated with industry leaders Caon Design, Neil Perry and the University of Sydney Charles Perkins Centre to maximise comfort and wellbeing inflight.

 All passengers can access the onboard Wellbeing Zone, a dedicated space for movement and premium refreshments, designed to optimise wellbeing throughout the flight.

 Passengers in all cabins can enjoy access to complimentary high-speed Wi-Fi.
 Bluetooth audio connectivity is also available across devices.

 More than 40% of seats are allocated to Premium cabins, with a mix of First, Business and Premium Economy classes.

 Our spacious, ergonomically designed cabins have the lowest seat count of any A350-1000 in service around the world.

-First blurs the lines between air travel and hotel accommodation.
+First blurs the lines between air travel and boutique accommodation.
 The enclosed cabins feature an 80” (2m) long flat bed and separate reclining armchair to deliver the ultimate in luxury.